Create Vein Surface: Automation

 Scripted Command Initialization

 As with the interactive usage of the command, data must be loaded into memory before it can be accessed by the vein-from-samples command.
-Once a DmApplication object has been instantied (e.g. using "window.external;"), there are multiple ways to load data, including the LoadFile() and LoadFromProject() methods, e.g.:
+Once a DmApplication object has been instantied (e.g. using "window.external;"), there are multiple ways to load data, including the LoadFile() and LoadFromProject() methods, for example:

 var objHoles = oDmApp.ActiveProject.Data.LoadFile("C:\\Database\\Drillholes.dm")